DevBauke/keyboard_plus/README.md

+**Added reset_is_pressed(hotkey) function as addition to the hotkey listener: is_pressed.

+reset_is_pressed is called to reset the returned values for met is_pressed conditions.
+In other words, it is used to remotely reset the keyboard.is_pressed(hotkey) in order to be able to run the condition again.

+Will throw a `ValueError` if the hotkey is not registered.

+    if keyboard.is_pressed('ctrl+v'):
+        keyboard.reset_is_pressed('ctrl+v') # Allows keyboard.is_pressed('ctrl+v') to be ran again.

+        # the rest of your code

+All credits go to the original creator:  boppreh.
+Original README included below.

 **This project is currently unmaintained.
 It works for many cases, and I wish to pick it up again in the future, but you might encounter some friction and limited features using it.**

 ---